admiralnlson/castle-falkenstein-fvtt/README.md

 ![downloads](https://img.shields.io/github/downloads/admiralnlson/castle-falkenstein-fvtt/latest/castle-falkenstein.zip?label=Downloads(latest%20release))

 # Castle Falkenstein system for FoundryVTT
-This system is for playing [Castle Falkenstein](https://rtalsoriangames.com/castle-falkenstien/) on [Foundry Virtual Tabletop](https://foundryvtt.com/).
+This is an unofficial implementation of the [R. Talsorian Games "Castle Falkenstein" system](https://rtalsoriangames.com/castle-falkenstien/) for [Foundry Virtual Tabletop](https://foundryvtt.com/).

 ## Supported languages
 The system supports localization.
 But, at this stage, only the following languages are supported:
 + English
 + French

-To submit the translation for another language, see Contributions below.
+To submit the translation for another language, see [Contributions](#contributions) below.

 ## Dependencies
 In order to benefit from all features provided by this system, you want to use a Cards UI enhancement module with which the Castle Falkenstein system comes pre-integrated.